Understanding the Testing of VR Applications

 - Video of 360 content in a 2D environment

-- Relive viewer experience through VR headset
+- Relive viewer experience through Virtual Reality headset